A Brief History of St John's Cathedral

 Throughout the year Bible study groups meet regularly.
 In the Pokfulam area the daughter church of Emmanuel, which meets for worship in Béthanie, has no premises to use during the week and so much more of the church's life and outreach centres on members' homes.

-St John's Review, the magazine for St John's and its daughter churches, is circulated to subscribers in Hong Kong and abroad.
-It was started by the Revd H.V.
-Koop in 1929 to supersede the former Cathedral Notes and, except for a short break during the war, the Review has continued uninterrupted since then under a succession of voluntary editors.
+In Touch (former name: St John's Review), the magazine for St John's and its daughter churches, is circulated to subscribers in Hong Kong and abroad.
+St John's Review was started by the Revd H.V.
+Koop in 1929 to supersede the former Cathedral Notes.
+In 2014, St John's Review was renamed In Touch.

 Near the Li Hall the Cathedral Bookstore is to be found.
 Due to the hard work of various volunteers, the bookstore has grown from a single shelf into a lock-up shop open to the public six days a week and for a half day on Sunday mornings.
 The store aims to make available a comprehensive range of Christian reading material, not otherwise available in Hong Kong, together with the Bibles and service books used in the Cathedral.
 It now also stocks a wide range of children's books, gift items and greeting cards for all ages.
 It is now run by a full-time manager, part-time staff and a team of volunteers.